André Chiang (pictured) with executive chef Wilson Fam

-Who’s behind it: Luxury Macau hotel-resort Wynn Palace in conjunction with Taiwan-born, French-trained André Chiang, chef and co-owner of Raw, Taipei, and consulting chef to The Bridge, Chengdu.
-This winning combination earns Sichuan Moon the Highest New Entry Award, sponsored by Legle, in this year’s list, debuting at No.23.
+Who’s behind it?
+Luxury Macau hotel-resort Wynn Palace in conjunction with Taiwan-born, French-trained André Chiang, who made a name for himself in Singapore with the now-shuttered Restaurant André and is also co-owner of Raw in Taipei.
+This winning combination earned Sichuan Moon the Highest New Entry Award in 2020.

-Kicking off: The meal begins with a cart of jarred pickled vegetables crafted from French, Chinese and Japanese produce designed to open your palate to Sichuan’s aforementioned flavours.
-In terms of snacks, diners then receive not one but eight little treasure boxes to savour, such as deboned duck tongue in Sichuan red oil, beef offals steeped in mala oil and pig’s ear aspic with sansho pepper in chicken broth.
+More on the experience: The meal begins with a cart of jarred pickled vegetables crafted from French, Chinese and Japanese produce, designed to open your palate to Sichuan’s flavours.
+Diners then receive not one, but eight little treasure boxes to savour, such as deboned duck tongue in Sichuan red oil, beef offal steeped in mala oil and pig’s ear aspic with sansho pepper in chicken broth.

-Bonus point: Expect exceptional service from the Chinese-staffed crew, who are proficient in explaining the dishes in both English and Mandarin.
+Bonus point: Expect exceptional service from the Chinese crew, who are proficient in explaining the dishes in both English and Mandarin.